(Last Updated on : 01/06/2015)

 , the next Prime Minister, was rocky at best.

-Ramaswamy Venkataraman, born on December 4, 1910, was the 8th President of the Republic of India, serving from 25 July 1987 to 25 July 1992.
+, born on December 4, 1910, was the 8th President of the Republic of India, serving from 25 July 1987 to 25 July 1992.
 Before his election as President, Venkataraman served nearly 4 years as the 7th Vice-President.
-Venkataraman is the only living former President of India.
 Although re-elected to Parliament in 1957, Venkataraman resigned his seat in the Lok Sabha to join the State Government of Madras (now Chennai

 Shankar Dayal Sharma